SaahilParikh/dispatch/README.txt

 ===================================================================

-Win-Sec is made by Erick, part of the Wando Cyber Patriot Team
+Win-Sec is made by Erick, part of the Wando Cyber Patriot Team.

+This is a small side project that was made due to the fustration of other automated system hardening scripts either not working or really having no idea how to use it.

+This is all scripted in batch and powershell to have no compatibility or dependency issues, and the framework easily editable.
+This is specifically for Windows 10.
+Windows 7 and Windows 2012 server full compatibility may be added soon or later.

+Since this is is a side project I will do the best I can to fix as many bugs time will give me.
+I'm also not the best coder around so hopefully someone will help... hopefully.
+And as always do not use this in a production environment lol.

 Testers are currently DrDavid101 and Goerick (me).
 Anymore testers are welcome!